cnorick/curse-of-strahd-notes/Locations/The Wizard of Wines (W).md

 ---
-aliases: [Wizard of Wines, The Wizard of Wines]
+aliases: [Wizard of Wines, The Wizard of Wines, Wizard of the Wines]
 ---